Skin flora: Acne vulgaris

 Acne vulgaris is a common skin condition characterised by excessive sebum production by the pilosebaceous unit and inflammation of the skin.
-Affected areas are typically colonised by Propionibacterium acnes; a member of the commensal microbiota even in those without acne.
-High populations of P. acnes are linked to acne vulgaris although only certain strains are strongly associated with acne while others with healthy skin.
-The relative population of P. acnes is similar between those with acne and those without.
+Affected areas are typically colonised by Cutibacterium acnes; a member of the commensal microbiota even in those without acne.
+High populations of C. acnes are linked to acne vulgaris although only certain strains are strongly associated with acne while others with healthy skin.
+The relative population of C. acnes is similar between those with acne and those without.

-Current treatment includes topical and systemic antibacterial drugs which result in decreased P. acnes colonisation and/or activity.
-Potential probiotic treatment includes the use of Staphylococcus epidermidis to inhibit P. acnes growth.
-S. epidermidis produces succinic acid which has been shown to inhibit P. acnes growth.
+Current treatment includes topical and systemic antibacterial drugs which result in decreased C. acnes colonisation and/or activity.
+Potential probiotic treatment includes the use of Staphylococcus epidermidis to inhibit C. acnes growth.
+S. epidermidis produces succinic acid which has been shown to inhibit C. acnes growth.
 Lactobacillus plantarum has also been shown to act as an anti-inflammatory and improve antimicrobial properties of the skin when applied topically.
 It was also shown to be effective in reducing acne lesion size.

 Atopic dermatitis

 Individuals with atopic dermatitis have shown an increase in populations of Staphylococcus aureus in both lesional and nonlesional skin.
 Atopic dermatitis flares are associated with low bacterial diversity due to colonisation by S. aureus and following standard treatment, bacterial diversity has been seen to increase.

 Current treatments include combinations of topical or systemic antibiotics, corticosteroids, and diluted bleach baths.
 Potential probiotic treatments include using the commensal skin bacteria, S. epidermidis, to inhibit S. aureus growth.
 During atopic dermatitis flares, population levels of S. epidermidis has been shown to increase as an attempt to control S. aureus populations.
+Research supported by private companies, such as Codex Labs has examined microbiome-based methods for restoring the skin barrier, including formulations designed to support balanced skin flora in atopic dermatitis.
+Regular use of moisturisers (emollients) helps maintain skin hydration and barrier integrity, which may reduce irritation, allergen penetration, and disease flares.
+Various emollient types, such as lotions, creams, and ointments, are similarly effective, with choice guided by individual preference and skin condition.